🍀 FEE-WAIVED BUNNY ADOPTIONS MARCH 18th-19th for St. Patrick’s Day! Click here to view bunnies and schedule an appointment.

 Service, Therapy and Emotional Support Animals

-Examples of work or tasks may include assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, alerting individuals to the presence of allergens, retrieving items such as medicine or the telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.
+Examples of work or tasks performed by assistance dogs may include assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, alerting individuals to the presence of allergens, retrieving items such as medicine or the telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.
 The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.
+(CFR Title 28 § 36.104)

 How to recognize a service dog?

-Ventura County Animal Services issues Assistance Dog tags to eligible persons who complete an “Assistance Dog Identification Application and Affidavit Form” for a dog specially trained as a guide dog, signal dog or service dog.
-Ventura County Animal Services, upon receipt of the proper documents, endorses the license application, as appropriate, and issues a special tag denoting ASSISTANCE DOG.
-The animal owner, or trainer as the case may be, should be able to provide any inquiring merchant, property owner, property manager or similar interested person with a copy of this document.
-If no written proof is provided, a call to Ventura County Animal Services (805) 388-4341 to verify endorsement by license number should be sufficient proof of the status of the dog.
-It is the owner and/or trainer’s responsibility to request that the dog license application be so endorsed, and that all required documentation be provided.
-An application for an ASSISTANCE dog tag may be procured by calling the Animal Services Licensing Division.
-Any person who knowingly and fraudulently represents himself to be the owner or trainer of an ASSISTANCE dog is guilty of a misdemeanor punishable by fine and/or imprisonment.
+Ventura County Animal Services issues assistance dog tags to eligible persons who complete an “Assistance Dog Identification Application and Affidavit Form” “ for a dog that has been specially trained as a guide dog, signal dog or service dog.
+Upon receipt of the proper documents, Ventura County Animal Services endorses the license application, as appropriate, and issues a special tag denoting ASSISTANCE DOG.
+If a dog has such an optional assistance dog tag, the animal owner or trainer, should be able to provide any inquiring merchant, property owner, property manager or similar interested person with a copy of this document.
+If no written proof is provided, a call to Ventura County animal services at (805) 388-4341 may be placed to verify endorsement by license number for an optional assistance dog tag as an alternate form of proof.
+If the owner and/or trainer desires an assistance dog to have an optional assistance dog tag, it is the owner’s and/or trainer’s responsibility to request that the dog license application be so endorsed and that all required documentation be provided.
+An application for an assistance dog tag may be procured by calling the Animal Services Licensing Division.
+Under Penal Code section 365.7, any person who knowingly and fraudulently represents himself or herself to be the owner or trainer of any canine licensed as, to be qualified as, or identified as a guide, signal or service dog, is guilty of a misdemeanor punishable by a fine and/or imprisonment.

 Where can service dogs be taken?